-- The role of the SEND Governor is to be informed of current developments in SEND and to be able to report the governing body from termly meetings held with the SENDCO and headteacher. - Mr King is the line manager for SEND Teaching Assistants in our school - Mr King has Designated Teacher with specific Safeguarding responsibility - Mr King has responsibility for managing PPG/LAC funding - Mrs Langley is responsible for managing the schools responsibility for meeting the medical needs of pupils
+- The role of the SEND Governor is to be informed of current developments in SEND and to be able to report to the governing body from termly meetings held with the SENDCO and Headteacher. - Mr Taylor is the line manager for SEND teaching assistants in our school - Mr King is the Designated Safeguarding Lead.
+Mr Taylor is the deputy DSL - Mr King has responsibility for managing PPG/LAC funding - Mrs Skeens is responsible for managing the schools responsibility for meeting the medical needs of pupils